o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 The following instructions assume that you have:

 - Set up O3DE on your computer as either a source engine or pre-built SDK engine.
-For help, refer to [Set up Open 3D Engine](/docs/welcome-guide/setup/).
+For help, refer to [Setting up O3DE from GitHub](/docs/welcome-guide/setup/setup-from-github/building-windows/).
+If you only set up O3DE using the [installer](/docs/welcome-guide/setup/installing-windows/), you cannot create a project game release layout.

 - Created an O3DE project that contains at least one level.
 To build your project for release, you might need to resolve any errors in your project.